flashinfer_bench.apply¶

 Decorator mode: a decorator that transforms the target kernel function into a routed version.

 Function mode: the return value produced by the selected (or fallback) kernel.
+For destination-passing style, returns None.

 - Return type: